 To learn more about these important issues, visit the State of the Resource page to view the report.

 Missouri RAC members are continuing to monitor the groundwater project, now in Phase II, in the region.
-The Kansas Biological Survey has located 10 U.S. Geological Survey wells and is collecting data from those, while concurrently working with water suppliers to collect additional data on nitrate levels in water supplies.
+The Kansas Geological Survey has located 10 U.S. Geological Survey wells and is collecting data from those, while concurrently working with water suppliers to collect additional data on nitrate levels in water supplies.
 The RAC is also supporting the Doniphan County Regional Conservation Partnership Program (RCPP), which was ceremoniously signed on October 25, 2018.

 Finally, the RAC is actively pursuing the establishment of a Water Quality Technology Farm in the region.
 A local producer has been contacted, and a meeting is planned with the Precision Agriculture program at Highland Community College to explore potential collaboration on the project.